Policy, Planning, and Management

 Using case studies of policy issues at the national, state, and local levels, this course introduces students to various techniques of policy analysis, research, and evaluation.
 Topics and case studies will change, but will include policy issues such as, education, public assistance, unemployment insurance, economic development, natural resource management, and the environment.
 Methods covered may include forecasting, multi-criteria analysis, decision analysis, economic impact analysis, cost benefit analysis, and simulation.
 Cr 3.

-PPM 630 Innovation and Change in the Public Sector
+PPM 630 Innovation and Change in Nonprofits

-PPM 632 Human Resource Management in Public, and Nonprofit Organizations
+PPM 632 Human Resource Management and Policy

 PPM 633 Strategic Planning in the Public and Nonprofit Sectors

 Examines how public organizations can utilize strategic planning in responding to environmental change and the future.
-Approaches to and techniques of strategic planning are covered, including goal-setting, environmental scanning, resource audits, and the formulation of strategy and its implementation.
+Approaches to and techniques of strategic planning are covered, including goal setting, environmental scanning, resource audits, and the formulation of strategy and its implementation.
 Examples are drawn from Maine state and local government and the nonprofit sector.
 Cr 3.

 PPM 640 Public Finance and Budgeting

-Equips students with the knowledge, vocabulary, skills, and practical tools needed to participate skillfully and ethically in public finance decision-making and to assume a leadership role in guiding dialogue about resource acquisition and allocation choices.
+Equips students with the knowledge, vocabulary, skills, and practical tools needed to participate skillfully and ethically in public finance policy development and decision-making and to assume a leadership role in guiding dialogue about resource acquisition and allocation choices.
 Teaches participants to assess context, to identify and analyze budgetary opportunities and constraints facing state and local decision-makers, to generate and evaluate alternatives using frameworks from public finance, and to project impact of choices, including identifying the potential for unintended consequences.
-State and local governments are the focus of the course, with the federal budget considered only from the perspective of its impacts on the economies and fiscal options of lower governmental levels.
+State and local governments are the focus of the course, with the federal budget considered from the perspective of its impacts on the economies and fiscal options of lower governmental levels.
 Students entering the course should be familiar with Excel.
 Cr 3.

 PPM 672 Food Planning and Policy